IVSoftware/datagridviewcell-with-three-horizontal-buttons/README.md

 I agree that sometimes there's a solid use case for something like "three buttons" or (in my use case) where each row has its own rolling `Chart` of real time data.

-A technique that I've used a lot that works for me is an abstraction of a `DataGridViewUserControlColumn<T>` as coded below.
-Basically, if the class that's bound to the data grid view has a property derived from UserControl then the auto-generated Column in the DGV can be swapped out.
+A technique that I've used a lot that works for me is an abstraction of a `DataGridViewUserControlColumn` as coded below.
+Basically, if the class that's bound to the data grid view has a property derived from UserControl then the default auto-generated Column in the DGV can be swapped out for this one.
+When the cell gets "painted" we don't actually draw anything.
+What happens instead is that the control moved (if necessary) so that its bounds coincide with the cell bounds being drawn.

-The _first_ time the cell gets painted, the user control associated with the row is added to the Controls collection of the DGV and _every_ time the cell is painted the `Location` and `Size` of the control are verified to be at the cell bounds.
-As far as disposing the controls in a dynamic scenario, when the `ListChanged` event of the binding list fires there's a cleanup that removes any user controls that don't have a corresponding row item.
+The UserControl is added to the `DataGridView.Controls` collection the first time it's drawn and removed when the cell's `DataGridView` property is set to null, such as when a row is deleted.

 [![screenshot][1]][1]